rewindtty/rewindtty/README.md

 - **Record terminal sessions**: Capture all terminal input/output with accurate timing information
 - **Replay sessions**: Play back recorded sessions with original timing
+- **Session analysis**: Analyze recorded sessions with detailed statistics and insights
 - **JSON format**: Sessions are stored in a structured JSON format for easy parsing
 - **Signal handling**: Graceful shutdown and file closure on interruption
 - **Lightweight**: Minimal dependencies, written in pure C